What GLP-1s Help With, And What Your Body Still Needs From You

 Bones do not get as much attention as muscles when we talk about exercise or weight loss, but they should.
 Just like muscle, bone is a living tissue that responds to how you move and what you ask your body to do every day.

 When your weight drops, your bones are not carrying as much load.
 That might sound helpful, but bones stay strong by handling regular pressure and impact.
-When that pressure disappears and strength training is not there to replace it, bones slowly lose density in the background.
-You will not notice it right away, but the risk shows up later as weaker bones and a higher chance of falls and injury.
+When that pressure disappears, and strength training is not there to replace it, bones slowly lose density.
+Just like with muscle loss, you will not notice it right away, but the risk shows up later as weaker bones and a higher chance of falls and injury.

-Strength training gives bones the signal they still need.
+This is why resistance training helps keep bones strong, too.
 When a muscle works against resistance, it pulls on the bone it attaches to.
 That tension tells the bone to repair and rebuild stronger.
 It is one of the simplest ways to keep bones healthy while the weight comes off.

 While the medication is helping with weight loss and improving your health, this is a fantastic time to build the habits that help those results stick.
-Here is what a solid and realistic approach looks like:
+Here is what that might involve:

 - Accountability and support – so you don’t fall into the trap of skipping workouts or meals, or waiting until things get hard to ask for help.